learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Explain the Entire Vending Machine from the Bottom Up

+Here's a bottom-up view of the same NDS:

 <pre>
 A count of pieces in the package represented as an `Integer` Each snack has a name stored as a `String`
 Each snack is represented by a `Hash` that has keys `:name` and `:count` that point to the name `String` and pieces `Integer` as just described

-Multiple snacks are stored in an indexed collection, an `Array`
+Multiple snacks are stored in an indexed collection, an `Array` that represents the "spinner" device.
+Each "spinner" is accessible by a coordinate within an AoA "grid."

-There are many of these `Array`s and they are accessible within an AoA "grid"
 </pre>

+### Show the Data Structure as Ruby Code

-A real version of this data structure is the following:
+A real version of this data structure is the following.
+We've included the structure as well as a few Ruby commands to get some sample data out of the NDS.

 ```ruby
 vending_machine = [[[{:name=>"Vanilla Cookies", :pieces=>3},